Chris Volstad: Pittsburgh Pirates

-On January 30, 2015, the Pittsburgh Pirates signed Volstad to a minor league deal.
-Then, after pitching in relief for two scoreless innings in a game on June 24, 2015, Volstad was designated for assignment alongside José Tábata on June 28 to make room for Gorkys Hernández and Steve Lombardozzi Jr.
+On January 30, 2015, the Pittsburgh Pirates signed Volstad to a minor league contract.
+On June 24, the Pirates selected Volstad's contract, adding him to their active roster.
+That day, he pitched two scoreless relief innings for the team.
+Volstad was designated for assignment alongside José Tábata on June 28 to make room for Gorkys Hernández and Steve Lombardozzi Jr.; he cleared waivers and was sent outright to the Triple-A Indianapolis Indians on July 2.
+Volstad elected free agency following the season on October 5.